Maheshwari45-HP/ai-tutor-lab/README.md

-# 🧠 AI Tutor Orchestrator — MVP
+# 🧠 AI Tutor Lab — MVP

 A **minimal local implementation** of the **Autonomous AI Tutor Orchestrator** — combining a **FastAPI backend**, **Streamlit frontend**, and a **mock MCP server** for rapid prototyping and hackathon demos.